Beyond general relativity: gravitational waves in non-minimally coupled theories: Introduction

 A related, immense open question concerns the nature of dark matter (DM).
 The only known feature of DM to date is that it experiences gravitational interactions.
 Due to stable timelike orbits, it is expected that DM accumulates around compact objects such as black holes and neutron stars \cite{Ireland:2024lye, Eroshenko:2024dtb}.
 This makes the prospect of indirectly detecting DM using GW observations from merger processes - where we may expect a spike in DM density - particularly intriguing \cite{ Wilcox:2024sqs, Chakravarti:2025xaj,Liu:2021xfb,Liu:2022ygf,Liu:2023oab,Liu:2023vno,Liu:2024bfj,Liu:2024xcd,Liu:2025otw,Yang:2023tip,Suarez-Fontanella:2024epb,Owen:2025odr,Alloqulov:2025ucf,Chase:2025wwj,Chen:2025jch,Feng:2025fkc}.

 Such physics can be probed straightforwardly if DM happens to experience non-minimal couplings to gravity \cite{Jenks:2023pmk,Daniel:2024lev,Manton:2024hyc}, which can be constrained by studying modifications to the standard GW waveforms predicted by GR.
 For example, by studying how GW propagation is modified for a wide class of models, the parameters of any given theory can be mapped to observational constraints on GWs via a model-agnostic framework first developed in \cite{Jenks:2023pmk} and extended in \cite{Daniel:2024lev}\footnote{See also very recent work \cite{Watarai:2025hsb} focusing on probing nonlinear effects using parameterized waveform modeling.}.
-Furthermore, non-minimal couplings qualitatively either extract or inject energy from the matter sector into the gravitational system, thereby offering potential insight into other mysteries within GR such as dark energy or the final parsec problem \cite{Milosavljevic:2002ht}.
+Furthermore, non-minimal couplings qualitatively either extract or inject energy from the matter sector into the gravitational system, thereby offering potential insight into other mysteries within GR such as dark energy or the final parsec problem \cite{Milosavljevic:2002ht}\footnote{It was shown \cite{Calza:2025yfm} very recently that non-minimal couplings can alter black hole evaporation history, which is relevant for primordial black holes as DM candidates.}.

+Non-minimal curvature couplings to DM have been studying in various contexts in the past few decades.
+Such concepts were considered early on in the context of Modified Newtonian Dynamics (MOND) in \cite{Bruneton:2008fk}, while in \cite{Bettoni:2011fs}, a thorough analysis was performed regarding the deviations from the standard $\Lambda$CDM predictions for linear couplings to the Ricci scalar and Ricci tensor.
+Some of the same authors studied structure formation in \cite{Bettoni:2012xv} and dark Bose-Einstein Condensates in \cite{Bettoni:2013zma} within non-minimally coupled theories, the latter analysis extended to GWs in \cite{Ivanov:2019iec}.
+Non-minimal couplings modify the Poisson equation for the gravitational potential, which leads to interesting behavior for DM halos \cite{Gandolfi:2021jai}, galaxy dynamics \cite{Gandolfi:2022puw}, and DM solitons \cite{Zhang:2024bjo}.
+In fact, this feature of non-minimally coupled DM can result in DM halos that better fit observed profiles than standard cold DM in certain cases \cite{Gandolfi:2023hwx}.

-A key goal of the current work is to generalize the parameterizations given in \cite{Jenks:2023pmk,Daniel:2024lev} and use the framework to map to less-studied non-minimal coupled matter theories.
+A key goal of the current work is to generalize the parameterizations given in \cite{Jenks:2023pmk,Daniel:2024lev} and use the framework to map to less-studied non-minimally coupled matter theories.
 While this framework was first developed primarily in the context of beyond-GR theories, it can in principle be extended to include any models of DM which modify the gravitational sector.
 Thus, we may be able to comment on initial constraints of possible DM candidates based on their interaction with gravity.
+However, we stress that our construction does not necessitate that the non-minimal couplings belong to a dark sector.
+Our parameterization is applicable to any matter sector, however, the possibility that DM experiences non-minimal couplings was primary motivation for this work.
+More generally, our main results are inspired by effective field theory (EFT) approaches to broad classes of non-minimally coupled theories.